PHSI-supplements/labs/lab-templates/_initial-setup/UNL-CSCE231/UNL-CSCE231-setup.md

 See the "Working Remotely" section of [The School of Computing's Support FAQ](https://computing.unl.edu/faq/), specifically "Connecting to cse.unl.edu and other Unix servers with SSH from...", for instructions.

--  Instead of using *cse.unl.edu* has the Host Name, use *nuros.unl.edu*.
+-  Instead of using *cse.unl.edu* as the Host Name, use *nuros.unl.edu*.
 -  Instead of using your SoC username and password, use your UNL username and password.

 #### From Windows